BurntSushi/jiff/DESIGN.md

 time, creating a gap in time), while `2024-11-03` was 25 hours long (the region left daylight saving time, creating a fold in time).
 Being unaware of this corner case leads to folks assuming that "1 day" and "24 hours" are _always_ exactly equivalent.
 But they aren't.

-The idea then is not just to separate durations into two distinct types, but to provide _distinct operations_ that clearly delineate absolute time (where, typically, days, if expressible, are always 24 hours in length) from calendar time (where days might be shorter or longer than 24 hours).

-While I do acknowledge that delineating calendar from absolute span operations can make some cases clearer, my belief (before Jiff's initial release) is that a single span type that combines all units will ultimately be simpler and less error prone.
-In particular, one crucial thing to note here is the existence of the `Zoned` data type.
-That is, whenever you use the units "days" with a `Zoned` type, it should always do the right thing.
-And if you need to do arithmetic that ignores DST, you can use `Zoned::datetime` to get civil time and perform DST-ignorant arithmetic (where days are always 24 hours).
-In a sense, the distinct calendar and absolute durations are still captured by Jiff's API, but are done via the datetime types instead of the span types.
+The design of Jiff leans into this and ensures that so long as you're using `Span` to encode a concept of days and are doing arithmetic with it on `Zoned` values, then you can never get it wrong.
+Jiff will always take time zones into account when dealing with units of days or bigger.

-As the [Temporal GitHub issue on this topic discusses][temporal-one-duration], there are some significant advantages to a single span type.
+The design of `Span` comes from [Temporal], which [uses only one duration type][temporal-one-duration].
+From that issue, there are some significant advantages to using a `Span`.
 In my own words:

 * It more closely lines up with ISO 8601 durations, which themselves combine calendar and clock units.
-* A single type makes it very easy to move between `5 years 2 months` and the number of hours in that same span.
+* With a `Span`, it is very easy to move between `5 years 2 months` and the number of hours in that same span.
 * Jiff's `Span` type specifically represents each unit as distinct from the others.
-In contrast, most absolute duration types (like `std::time::Duration`), are "just" a 96-bit integer number of nanoseconds.
+In contrast, most absolute duration types (like `std::time::Duration` and Jiff's own `SignedDuration`), are "just" a 96-bit integer number of nanoseconds.
 This means that, for example, `1 hour 30 minutes` is impossible to differentiate from `90 minutes`.
 But depending on the use case, you might want one or the other.
 Jiff's `Span` design (copied from Temporal) enables users to express durations in whatever units they want.
 And this expression can be manipulated via APIs like `Span::round` in intuitive ways.
-* APIs like `Zoned::since` would not be as simple as they are today.
-If we have multiple duration types, then we'd need multiple distinct operations to compute those durations between datetimes.
-Or at least, one operation that returns each of the different types of duration.

-Ultimately, I think it is likely that Jiff will end up growing support for [absolute durations][github-issue-duration], but likely for reasons related to performance and better integration with standard library types.
+A `SignedDuration` is still useful in some respects.
+For example, when you need tighter integration with the standard library's `std::time::Duration` (since a `SignedDuration` is the same, but just signed), or when you need better performance than what `Span` gives you.
+In particular, since a `Span` keeps track of the values for each individual unit, it is a much heavier type than a `SignedDuration`.
+It uses up more stack space and also required more computation to do arithmetic with it.

 ## Why isn't there a `TimeZone` trait?